lee-zhg/Introduction-to-Kubernetes/Lab3/README.md

 cluster to the "http-server" port on our app, which is port 3000 per the Deployment container spec.

-- Let us now create the guestbook service using the same type of command we used when we created the Deployment:
+1. Let us now create the guestbook service using the same type of command we used when we created the Deployment:

   ` $ kubectl create -f guestbook-service.yaml `

-- Test guestbook app using a browser of your choice using the url `<your-cluster-ip>:<node-port>`

-  Remember, to get the `nodeport` and `public-ip` use:
+1. Locate the `nodeport` and `public-ip`.
+Run ammand

   `$ kubectl describe service guestbook` and
   `$ ibmcloud cs workers <name-of-cluster>`

+1. Test guestbook app using a browser of your choice using the url `<your-cluster-ip>:<node-port>`

 # 2. Connect to a back-end service.